-Dr. Lawrence investigates the role of the neighborhood environment (e.g., racial residential segregation) on cancer outcomes, under the mentorship of Neal Freedman, Ph.D., M.P.H., senior investigator.
-He also works under the mentorship of Meredith Shiels, Ph.D., M.H.S., senior investigator, in the Infections and Immunoepidemiology Branch, on descriptive analyses examining trends in mortality among marginalized populations.
+Dr. Lawrence works under the mentorship of Dr. Neal D. Freedman, chief of the Tobacco Control Research Program in the Division of Cancer Control and Population Science, to examine the role of the neighborhood environment on cancer outcomes.
+He is also mentored by Meredith Shiels, Ph.D., M.H.S., senior investigator, in the Infections and Immunoepidemiology Branch, on descriptive analyses examining trends in mortality among structurally marginalized populations.

 Dr. Lawrence serves as Co-Chair of the Social and Structural Determinates of Health Working Group of the Connect for Cancer Prevention Study.
 In this role, he leads identifying measures to include in the study related to social inequalities and structural racism.